How to buy a 4K HDR TV: What you need to know

 There are commonly two types of television you can buy, with one costing significantly more than the other.

-OLED is a relatively recent innovation in display technology.
+OLED is perhaps the most premium display technology currently available.
 It doesn't require a backlight so can be built into the thinnest form factors.
 And, as each pixel is self-illuminated, you can get stunningly deep, involving black levels in darker areas of a picture.

 In contrast, LED TVs are generally capable of higher brightness as they have the added benefit of light behind the pixels to make them shine more ferociously.